-We did find one study that shows Keyto could work.
+We did find one study that shows it could work.
 The study, published in the American Journal of Nutrition concluded that measuring breath acetone is an effective way to determine if a person is in a state of ketosis.

 Keyto Benefits and Results

-A limited number of Keyto breathalyzers were released to the public in early 2019.
+A limited number of breathalyzers were released to the public in early 2019.
 Our research team couldn’t find any reviews online, but there was plenty of buzz about Keyto in keto-focused diet groups.
 Some dieters were excited.
 They liked the idea of knowing exactly when they entered a state of ketosis.
 Others were turned off by the price, especially considering ketone urine strips are just as effective and cost a fraction of the amount of Keyto.

 Details on Keyto and Weight Loss